inducer/loopy/doc/reference.rst

   code generated for this instruction appears textually after both of these instructions' generated code.

+  Identifiers here are allowed to be wildcards as defined by :mod:`fnmatchcase`.

   .. note::

       If this is not specified, :mod:`loopy` will automatically add